Ordina-JTech/Ordina-JTech.github.io/_posts/2018-06-02-make-your-own-docker-base-image.md

 ---
 layout: post
+authors: [ivo_woltring]
 title: 'Make Your Own Docker Base Image'
+intro: This blog is about how to create your own base image for docker.
 image: /img/blogs/2018/make-your-own-docker-base-image/build.png
-date: 2018-06-02 19:06
+tags: [docker,containerization,image]
 category: docker
-tags: [docker,containerization,image]
-authors: [ivo_woltring]
 comments: true
 ---

 This blog is about how to create your own base image for docker.